wgliang/logcool/README.md

 ![Logcool](./logcool.jpg)

 Logcool's design learn from Heka and Logstash and it's implementation was inspired by gogstash.
-What's more, the logcool's goal is to be a completely independent project and not much rely on other non-standard libiaries.
+What's more, the logcool's goal is to be a completely independent project and not much rely on other non-standard libiaries.[中文](./docs/README_ZH.md)

 Logcool is still in its infancy, then there will be a big change, especially in terms of code.So it is not recommended for commercial use now.